 Irrigated livestock fodder

-Cultivating irrigated livestock fodder can boost smallholders’ incomes and improve their nutritional status, while boosting the health of their livestock.
-Potential for growing this practice exists in Ethiopia.
+Cultivating irrigated livestock fodder can boost smallholders’ incomes and nutritional status, while boosting the health of their livestock.
+Ethiopia has potential for growing this practice.
 ILSSI will partner with small- and medium enterprises in the irrigated fodder value chain to pinpoint opportunities for investments and new business models.

 Environmental and social resilience